sde-cdsp/VueCrypto/README.md

 ### Project configuration
 #### Database setup
-You can set the database variables as you wish in the file *variables.env*
+You can set the database variables as you wish in the *variables.env* file.

 #### Other configs

 A *configs.sample.py* file is provided.
-You must set the provided variables to have a working configuration for several features to work.
+You must set the provided variables for several features to work.
 When this is done, rename this file as *configs.py*